 - Repeat steps 2-6 using the previous level as the source for the next until you have only a single hash.

 The result of this is a single hash, which is your root hash.
-This and your salt are used during the construction of your dm-verity mapping hash table.
+This and your salt are used during the construction of your dm-verity mapping table.

 Building the dm-verity mapping table